 Auto insurers look at your driving record, your vehicle and your credit score, among other factors, when calculating your rate.
 Every company weighs these factors slightly differently.
 To find the best insurer for your situation, you’ll need to obtain some quotes.
 It’s a good idea to start with at least five companies.

-You should be able to get most of your quotes online in less than five minutes each.
+You should be able to get most of your quotes online in just a few minutes.
 If you have to call for a quote, expect that to add 10 minutes to the process.
-Most of the information that you need will be pretty easy to cough up (your name, DOB, address, and so on), but if you don’t know your average annual mileage or the details of any accidents from the past five years, make sure to look them up before getting started.
+Most of the information that you need will be easy to provide (your name, address, date of birth, etc.), but if you don’t know your average annual mileage or the details of any accidents from the past five years, get that information before you get started.

 Georgia residents are required to have $25,000 of bodily injury coverage per person and $50,000 per accident, plus $25,000 of property damage liability coverage.

-Before you go ahead and purchase the minimum coverage, think about this:
+Before you go ahead and buy the minimum coverage, think about this:

 - Every 17.9 years the average driver will have an accident.

-- The average cost of an accident that causes a disabling, but nonfatal injury, is $80,700 — and that doesn’t include property damages.
+- The average cost of an accident that causes a disabling, nonfatal injury is $93,800, according to the National Safety Council.
+That doesn’t include property damages.

-Say I get into an accident that leads to an $80,000 injury.
-If I have minimum coverage, that means my insurance company will only pay $25,000, leaving me to come up with the remaining $55,000 on my own.
-I’ll probably be sued and end up draining my bank account to cover the damages.
-That’s something I’d rather avoid.
+Say a driver gets into an accident that leads to an $80,000 injury.
+If he or she has minimum coverage, that means the insurance company might pay only $25,000, leaving the driver to come up with the remaining $55,000.
+The driver probably will be sued and end up draining his bank account to cover the damages.
+That’s something most people would rather avoid.
 Wouldn’t you?

-And honestly, $80,000 worth of damages is kind of an optimistic scenario.
-First off, it doesn’t include property damages, which could easily reach an equivalent value.
-Second, imagine I hit more than one person and/or car at the same time.
-The results of a pileup could be devastating.
+Actually, $80,000 worth of damages, excluding property damage, is an optimistic scenario.
+Property damages easily could hit that number.
+And if the driver hits more than one person and/or car at the same time, the results of a pileup could be devastating.